-Tim Etchells’ is a British artist, writer and performance maker who's practice is concerned with tropes of performativity, liveness and presence.
-Binaries of exposure and concealment, construction and deconstruction, appearance and disappearance are explored through a framework of LCD monitors, computer screens, the stage, the space of a page, a gallery, a found site, a street, or a private space.
+Tim Etchells is a pioneering British artist, writer and performance maker whose interdisciplinary practice is concerned with tropes of performativity, liveness and presence.
+Binaries of exposure and concealment, construction and deconstruction, appearance and disappearance are explored in a body of work that takes multiple forms including performance, sculpture, drawing, video and installation, presented in multiple contexts, from galleries to public sites and found spaces.

 Etchells has concurrently led the performance group Forced Entertainment, based in Sheffield since its inception in 1984.
 Forced Entertainment are widely considered to be one of the greatest British theatrical exports of the past 30 years, credited with producing some of the most innovative and challenging theatre of the era to great acclaim throughout the world.
 In 2016, Etchells was awarded the Spalding Gray Award well as the International Ibsen Award for his work with Forced Entertainment.

 A new 240 page monograph investigating Etchells’ longstanding sculptural practice with neon, LED and other media in public and gallery space is released in Autumn 2023, titled ‘Let’s Pretend None of This Ever Happened’ and published by Spector.